lmller/lmller.github.io/_posts/2017-10-03-kotlin_standard.md

 ##### Summary

 All extension functions can be used to avoid temporary variables/Re-scope a variable (or the result of a function).
 Many of the extension functions in `Standard.kt` can be used interchangeable.
-Pick the ones that match your style and that has the best readability in your context.
+Pick the ones that match your style and that offer the best readability in your context.
 The table below shows a common usage for each of the presented functions.

 Function  | Argument  |  Returns | Usage examples